Interpol respond to claim Peter Hook once applied to become their bassist

 “I don’t even know to whom or where, but we never received anything and we never had such a discussion.”

-Hook, who co-founded Joy Division and New Order, did not return to the latter band when they reunited in 2011.
-He initially left the group in 2007 due to personal disputes with other members.
+Hook co-founded both Joy Division and New Order, but did not return to the latter band when they reunited in 2011.
+He initially left the group in 2007 due to personal disputes with the other members.

 In 2015, Hook sued New Order’s Bernard Sumner, Stephen Morris and Gillian Gilbert over royalties.
 The financial dispute was then settled in 2017.
 Speaking to NME in 2020, Hook said the feud with his former bandmates was “sad”.